-3. The Cell has ability to show characteristics such as mutual cooperation, mutual tolerance, and display functional subordination and subservience while being independent.
+3. The Cell has the ability to perform actions with characteristics such as mutual cooperation, mutual tolerance, and display functional subordination and subservience while being independent.

-4. The Cell grows, divides, and develops into a complete organism while it acquires substances and energy from an external environment.
-It continuously transforms matter to build matter of its own kind for its own benefit to sustain its existence with its own identity and individuality while the Organism represents a social group or a biological community.
-The Spiritual nature of substance called Protoplasm or Cytoplasm brings this functional harmony and unity between trillions of independent cells by bringing together their Essence and Existence.
+4. The fertilized egg cell grows, divides, and develops into a complete organism while it acquires substances and energy from an external environment.
+It continuously transforms matter to build matter of its own kind for its own benefit to sustain its existence with its own identity and individuality.
+The Organism represents a social group or a biological or biotic community.
+The spiritual nature of substance called protoplasm or cytoplasm brings this functional harmony and unity between trillions of independent cells by bringing together their essence and existence.

-The theoretical claims about Spirit and Soul, the religious and philosophical doctrines of Spirituality must be verified using Cell Theory that defines the human organism.
-To describe Soul or Spirit as nonmaterial or immaterial principle will not help man to know the real or true man.
+The theoretical claims about Spirit and Soul, the religious and philosophical doctrines of Spirituality must be verified using the Cell Theory that defines the human organism.
+To describe Soul or Spirit as non material or immaterial principle will not help the man to know the real or true man.

 - Spiritualism – the Biological Basis of Spirituality (bhavanajagat.com)

 - Spiritualism – the Cognitive Science of Spirituality (bhavanajagat.com)